wawer77/even/README.md

 - Modify the DB as in the mermaid preview
 - use simple form + form fixes
   - Login - when wrong username input - The field turns green with a tick-sign (should be red note or whatever) -> input class turns '= is-valid'
-  - Radio buttons - new transaction - the message is 'SEND MONEY can't be blank' - change it to "Type of transaction", as it is in the field
   - User registration simple_form not working properly - doesn't ask for the '@' in e-mail straightaway
     - Doesn't check for . after @ - add it
-  - Asteriks in simple_form, where input required (after model validation setup) - make them disappear
-  - Remember me in login doesn't work - must be added separately

 - Further changes:
     - New: Make fields work properly